datenguide/datenguide-backend/README.md

 #### arguments

-To filter this list of regions, currently 2 filter arguments are implemented:
+To filter this list of regions, currently 4 filter arguments are implemented:
 - nuts: filter by [nuts level](https://en.wikipedia.org/wiki/Nomenclature_of_Territorial_Units_for_Statistics)
 - parent: filter by regions from this parent id
+- deprecated: `true` for regions that are not valid anymore (because of "Kreisgebietsreformen")
+- valid: `not deprecated`

 [List all german states](https://api.datengui.de/?query=%7B%0A%20%20regions(nuts%3A%202)%20%7B%0A%20%20%20%20id%0A%20%20%20%20name%0A%20%20%7D%0A%7D%0A)